Takeda-Forever/GameBookLearning/README.md

 # Why this rep is need
 This rep for compiling codes from GameBookWindows.
 Only for Linux.
 Has CMake compiler.
-More Easier to compile for linux.
+More easy to compile at linux.